olets/zsh-abbr-v5-docs/docs/advanced.md

 ## Storage and manual editing

+User abbreviations live in a plain text file which you can edit directly, share, keep in version control, etc.

+The path to the file is stored in the `ABBR_USER_ABBREVIATIONS_FILE` configuration variable.
+See [Configuration variables](#configuration-variables) for details.

-User abbreviations live in a plain text file which you can edit directly, share, keep in version control, etc. Abbreviations in this file are loaded when each new session is opened; non-`abbr` commands will be ignored and then excised from the file.
+Abbreviations in this file are loaded when each new session is opened; non-`abbr` commands will be ignored and then excised from the file.

 zsh-abbr automatically keeps the user abbreviations storage file alphabetized, with all global user abbreviations before the first regular user abbreviation.